RuiboZhang1/COMP0239-CW/README.md

     - `ansible-playbook --private-key=~/.ssh/ansible_key -i inventory.ini clone_repository.yaml`

 8. **Set up new python virtual environment**
-    - create a new virtual environment on all machines.
+    - create a new virtual environment called `blip_venv` on all machines.
 There are some differences on the installation since host node doesn't run the model.
+After this playbook, we should make sure the `blip_venv` is activated before running any command.
     - `ansible-playbook --private-key=~/.ssh/ansible_key -i inventory.ini new_venv_host.yaml`
     - `ansible-playbook --private-key=~/.ssh/ansible_key -i inventory.ini new_venv_clusters.yaml`

 9. **Install Required Software (Redis, Firewalld, Node Exporter)**
-    - There are some key softwares need to be installed for running the pipeline
+    - There are some key softwares need to be installed for running the pipeline.
     - `ansible-playbook --private-key=~/.ssh/ansible_key -i inventory.ini install_required_software.yaml`

 10. **Open Firewall Port**